 Here, I want to address the stresses and worries of ministry.
 When you are in church leadership there is a silent pressure that can lead to control.
 You must be perfect – control every aspect of your life because of constant scrutiny.
 You feel responsible for the health of the church and the people and this can lead to control.

 If you are in leadership, in or outside a church, the pressures are there to take care of the flock, to be available, to set a perfect example, and to be real!
 Unfortunately, it is not uncommon for leaders to become controlling, fearful, and worried rather than trying to let go and let God handle and have their ministry.
 Allow His power to flow by letting go of control.
 Plan, work, but do it with an attitude of trust in God, not self.

-If you have experienced loss, rejection, judgment, false accusations or betrayal, How to Win When You Lose will give you new hope through my personal testimony of finding new hope and vision.
+If you have experienced loss, rejection, judgment, false accusations or betrayal, How to Win After Loss will give you new hope through my personal testimony of finding new hope and vision.

 If you are in any ministry, I want to encourage you to take these very same steps for yourself.
 It doesn’t matter if you are the Senior Pastor, the janitor, a Bible Study leader or a missionary, a wife, a mother, or a single person.
 You need to be set free from control, worry, and fear.
-It might bring about some changes in you, your ministry, and your life but they will be positive changes in the long run.
-None of us is meant to live with control, worry, and fear.
+Letting go and letting God might bring about some changes in you, your ministry, and your life but they will be positive changes in the long run.
+None of us is meant to live with control, worry, and fear so give it God.

 Letting Go of Fear